What is fulfillment?

 Competitive advantages through fulfillment

-Merchants have a certain choice of logistics providers, which differ according to the target group, tasks and fees.
+In online business, there is a certain selection of logistics providers available, which differ in terms of target group, tasks and fees.

-If a service provider looks after a company, it has the opportunity to use complex logistics services for itself and to achieve its own competitive advantages with the cooperation.
+If a logistics company supports a company, it has the opportunity to utilize complex services and achieve its own competitive advantages through cooperation.

 - Optimization of the order status for customers,